swynes/Measuring-what-works/Household_Energy_Calculations.md

     ## [1] 833.7184

-The thermostat treatment increases energy use by 0.58ccf/day or 1124.55kgCO2 per year (not significant) The incentive treatment decreases energy use by 0.43ccf/day or 833.72kgCO2 per year (not significant)
+The thermostat treatment INCREASES energy use by 0.58ccf/day or 1124.55kgCO2 per year (not significant) The incentive treatment decreases energy use by 0.43ccf/day or 833.72kgCO2 per year (not significant)

-THONDHLANA & KUA 2016
+\*\*THONDHLANA & KUA 2016

 Two treatment groups for low income households: Full treatment (FT = pamphlets, feedback, personal instructions) and Partial Treatment (PT = pamphlets only).
 We use the difference between August and April for the following calculation (Table 3).
 Numbers are reported per capita but to make them comparable to other studies whose unit of analysis is the household, we multiply by the average household size of the full sample (four).